FALCON: Scalable Reasoning over Inconsistent ALC Ontologies: Experiments

 \subsubsection{Approximate semantic entailment (RQ1)}

 We use representative axioms for evaluations on \textbf{Family}:

-where Eqn.~\ref{eq:family_entailed_1} is an axiom that should be entailed by $\ModelName{}$; we expect the membership within the fuzzy sets generated from Eqn.~\ref{eq:family_entailed_1} to be $0$ in all models.
-More intuitively, the element-wise $t$-norm of the fuzzy set (rows in Fig.~\ref{fig:family}) of \textit{Female} and \textit{Child} is a subset of the fuzzy set of \textit{Girl} in both models.
+where Eqn.~\ref{eq:family_entailed_1} is an axiom that should be entailed by $\ModelName{}$; we expect the membership within the fuzzy sets generated from Eqn.~\ref{eq:family_entailed_1} to be close to $0$ in all models.
+More intuitively, the intersection of the fuzzy sets (rows in Fig.~\ref{fig:family}) of \textit{Female} and \textit{Child} are a subset of the fuzzy set of \textit{Girl} in both models.
 Furthermore, $\ModelName{}$ is also capable of entailing more complex axioms like Eqn.~\ref{eq:family_entailed_2}.
-Eqn.~\ref{eq:family_disproved} should be disproved.
-As shown in Fig.~\ref{fig:family}, \textit{Person} is always a superclass of all other concepts, so the degree of memberships of \textit{Person}$ \sqcap \neg$\textit{Parent} will always contain 1-valued elements in all models.
+Eqn.~\ref{eq:family_disproved} should be disproved because $Parent$ and $Child$ are disjoint, both are subclasses of $Person$, and there is an instance of $Child$ in the Family ontology.
+All models (i.e., both Model 0 and Model 1 in Fig.~\ref{fig:family}) make the statement false.
 Thus Eqn.~\ref{eq:family_disproved} is disproved by $\ModelName{}$.
 Eqn.~\ref{eq:family_undecidable} is false in model $0$ while true in model $1$.
 Therefore, we can conclude that Eqn.~\ref{eq:family_undecidable} is unprovable under open world assumption.
-Therefore, $\ModelName{}$ is capable of handling entailed, disproved, and unprovable axioms under open world assumption, which empowers approximate entailment on the Family Ontology; as more models are generated (in particular when approaching infinity), the entailment will become (more) accurate.
+Therefore, $\ModelName{}$ is capable of handling entailed, disproved, and unprovable axioms under open world assumption, which empowers approximate entailment in the Family Ontology; as more models are generated, the entailment will become more accurate.

 As the results on \textbf{Pizza} show in the first row of Table \ref{tab:pizza_paraconsistent}, the MAE of computing axioms that should be entailed is very close to $0$.
 Also, the capability of distinguishing entailments and unprovable axioms is `Excellent Discrimination' according to the criterion summarized by \cite{hosmer2013applied}, demonstrating the effectiveness of $\ModelName$ in computing approximate entailments.